thoughtworks/HeartBeat/README.md

 |SourceControl|The source control tool you team use, but just support GitHub in Version 1|
 |Token|The token can access to source control tool|

-### 3.2 Config Dora Metrics data
+### 3.2 Config Metrics data

 After inputting the details info, users need to click the “Verify” button to verify if can access to these tool.
-Once can access, can click the “Next” button go to next page -- Config Dora Metrics page(Image 3-5，Image 3-6，Image 3-7)
+Once can access, can click the “Next” button go to next page -- Config Metrics page(Image 3-5，Image 3-6，Image 3-7)

 #### 3.2.1 Config Crews/Cycle Time